You already know the physical stack: PrEP, testing, vaccines, condoms. That side of the system gets most of the attention.

 Internalized shame — The part of you that still thinks your sexuality is a problem.
 It shows up as medical avoidance ("I don't want to tell a doctor"), self-sabotage, and the sense that you don't quite deserve to take care of yourself.

-Body image and desirability — Gay male communities have their own specific pressures around bodies, age, and status.
+Body image and desirability — Gay and bi male communities have their own specific pressures around bodies, age, and status.
 These aren't trivial.
 They affect self-worth, and self-worth affects health behaviour.

 HIV diagnosis emotional processing — A positive result lands differently for different people.
 Some handle it practically; others feel it as a catastrophe.
 Both responses are normal.
 The clinical picture is one thing; the psychological landing is another.